Bio

 National Fellowship; German Science Foundation; fully funded; Deutsche Forschungsgemeinschaft (DFG), 1999-2002

-State Fellowship for Promising Young Academic Scholars; fully funded; Hessische Nachwuchswissenschaftlerförderung, Land Hessen, 1997-99
+State Fellowship for Promising Young Academic Scholars; fully funded; Hessische Nachwuchswissenschaftlerfƶrderung, Land Hessen, 1997-99

-Overview: I have been working in the European tradition of philosophy in general, with a special focus on Husserlian and Heideggerian phenomenology, on Fichte and Hegel, as well as phenomenological concepts of practical subjectivity, such as affectivity, memory, forgiving, and the lived body.
-In my current projects I am concerned with bridging central aspects of social phenomenology and Frankfurt School inspired critical theory, such as Adorno’s and Heidegger’s readings of Kant.
+Overview: I am working in the European tradition of philosophy in general, with a special focus on German phenomenology, Existentialism, and German Idealism.
+In my recent projects I was concerned with bridging central aspects of phenomenology and Frankfurt School inspired critical theory, and developing a concept of capital as enframing.

 Graduate/senior level courses in this area: Kierkegaard and Continental Philosophy; German Philosophical Anthropology; Sartre; Heidegger: Being and Time; Marcuse; Arendt; Gadamer and Hermeneutics; The Early Heidegger; Hegel; Foucault; Heidegger and Phenomenology; 19th Century Philosophy; Contemporary Continental Philosophy

-Undergraduate courses in this area: Existentialism; Existential Problems of Human Life/On Being Human (GenEd)
+Undergraduate courses in this area: Philosophy of Technology; Existentialism; Existential Problems of Human Life/On Being Human (GenEd)

-Overview: I am working on aspects of a critique of political economy in relation to social ontology from a contemporary standpoint, such as the “Neue Marx LektĂĽre”.
-Seen from my perspective, Marx offers us a theory of Vergesellschaftung, social synthesis, and social totality.
-Recent work in European critical theory operates without a social ontology, a categorial analysis of contemporary society, and a basic idea of social reality.
-I am also interested in a first-generation holistic understanding of critical social theory that equally takes epistemological, metaphysical, anthropological, political, and cultural aspects of social philosophy into account.
-More recently I have also turned to contemporary political European philosophy and Lukacs.
+Overview: I am working on aspects of a critique of political economy in relation to social ontology.
+In my view, Marx offers us a theory of Vergesellschaftung, social synthesis, and social knowledge.
+Recent work in European critical theory operates without a categorial analysis of contemporary society, and witout a basic idea of social reality.
+I am also interested in a first-generation holistic understanding of critical social theory that brings epistemological, metaphysical, economical, political, and cultural aspects of social philosophy together.

-Graduate courses in this area: Materialist Societal Epistemology; Marx, Grundrisse; Marxist Philosophies; Contemporary European Political Philosophy; Critical Theory (co-taught with Todd Hedrick); Recent European Political Philosophy; Recent Anglo-American Philosophy of Technology
+PhD courses in this area: Fundamentals of Political Philosophy: Schmitt vs. Arendt; Reification 2.0.; Materialist Societal Epistemology; Marx, Grundrisse; Marxist Philosophies; Contemporary European Political Philosophy; Critical Theory (co-taught with Todd Hedrick); Recent European Political Philosophy; Recent Anglo-American Philosophy of Technology

 Graduate/senior level courses in this area: Adorno’s Social Philosophy and Theory of Society; Arendt and Luxemburg; Anarchism and Radical Democracy; Community, the Commons, and Political Resistance; State, Democracy, Power: Radical European Political Thought